sirfifer/voicelearn-ios/README.md

 ## Provider Flexibility

-VoiceLearn is designed to be provider-agnostic.
+UnaMentis is designed to be provider-agnostic.
 The system supports pluggable providers for every component of the voice AI pipeline:

 - **STT (Speech-to-Text)**: AssemblyAI, Deepgram, or any compatible provider
 - **TTS (Text-to-Speech)**: ElevenLabs, Deepgram Aura, or alternatives